 Having a basic knowledge of Denver marijuana regulations and limitations will also set you apart among other applicants.
 You should be able to speak confidently about current state laws.

 Often, dispensaries are the first places people go with questions about legalization.
 And since the industry laws are constantly changing, it’s important to stay up to date so you’re providing accurate information and not breaking any laws yourself.

 At any business, employers need to be able to trust their employees.
 In an industry where the product is still technically illegal, it’s critical for businesses to employ people who are trustworthy.

 Many Denver dispensary owners have already taken legal and financial risks just by opening up shop.
 They need to protect their investment and success by ensuring their employees are responsible and scrupulous rule followers.

 Establish a track record of dependability and motivation by volunteering for Denver-based marijuana advocacy groups.
-Being proactive and getting involved in your community demonstrates your dedication and reliability.
+Being proactive and getting involved in your community, both on a local and national level, demonstrates your dedication to the cause and your reliability.

 Landing a job in a Denver dispensary might simply come down to being at the right place at the right time.
 Just like with any industry, it’s all about who you know.
 Network with other industry professionals so you can be the first to hear when dispensaries are hiring.

 Hopefully these tips will help set you apart from all the other job hunters.
 Good luck!